Research and Projects

 Goal: present new class of tools for exploring the applications of noisy intermediate scale quantum computers to machine learning for improved computational power and efficacy

-Name: Quantum Error Code Correction Preliminaries [PDF]
+Name: Quantum Error Code Correction Background [PDF]

 Abstract: This presentation introduces the essential codes of quantum error correction, like the 3-qubit repetition code and 9-qubit Shor code.

-Name: Quantum Information Preliminaries [PDF]
+Name: Quantum Information Background [PDF]

 Abstract: This presentation introduces the essential preliminaries of quantum information processing, from the basics of qubits and quantum gates to the critical role of quantum error correction in making quantum computing practical.